Hanoi: Tourism

-Entertainment

-Performance of the water puppet theatre Thăng Long.

-A variety of options for entertainment in Hanoi can be found throughout the city.
-Modern and traditional theaters, cinemas, karaoke bars, dance clubs, bowling alleys, and an abundance of opportunities for shopping provide leisure activity for both locals and tourists.
-Hanoi has been named one of the top 10 cities for shopping in Asia by Water Puppet Tours.
-The number of art galleries exhibiting Vietnamese art has dramatically increased in recent years, now including galleries such as "Nhat Huy" of Huynh Thong Nhat.
-Nhà Triển Lãm at 29 Hang Bai street hosts regular photo, sculpture, and paint exhibitions in conjuncture with local artists and travelling international expositions.
-A popular traditional form of entertainment is water puppetry, which is shown, for example, at the Thăng Long Water Puppet Theatre.

 Education

-The Hanoi Medical University was the first modern university in Vietnam, established in 1902 during French colonial rule.
+The Hanoi Medical University was established in 1902 during French colonial rule.

-Hanoi, as the capital of French Indochina, was home to the first Western-style universities in Indochina, including Indochina Medical College (1902) – now Hanoi Medical University - HMU, Indochina University (1904) – now Vietnam National University - VNU (Hanoi) (the largest), and École Supérieure des Beaux-Arts de l'Indochina (1925) – now Vietnam University of Fine Art - VNUFA (Hanoi).

-After the Communist Party of Vietnam took control of Hanoi in 1954, many new universities were built, most prominently the Hanoi University of Science and Technology.
-Recently ULIS (University of Languages and International Studies) was rated as one of the top universities in south-east Asia for languages and language studies at the undergraduate level.
+After the Communist Party of Vietnam took control of Hanoi in 1954, new universities were built, including the Hanoi University of Science and Technology.
+ULIS (University of Languages and International Studies) was rated as "one of the top universities in south-east Asia for languages and language studies at the undergraduate level".
 Other universities that are not part of Vietnam National University or Hanoi University include Hanoi School for Public Health, Hanoi School of Agriculture, Electric Power University and University of Transport and Communications.
 It is estimated that 62% of the scientists in Vietnam are living and working in Hanoi.
-Admission to undergraduate study is through entrance examinations, which are conducted annually and open to everyone who has successfully completed their secondary education in the country.
-The majority of universities in Hanoi are public, although in recent years a number of private universities have begun operation.
-Thăng Long University, founded in 1988 by Vietnamese mathematics professors in Hanoi and France, was the first private university in Vietnam.
-Because many of Vietnam's major universities are located in Hanoi, students from other provinces (especially in the northern part of the country) wishing to enter university often travel to Hanoi for the annual entrance examination.
-Such events usually take place in June and July, during which a large number of students and their families converge on the city for several weeks around the intense examination periods.
-In recent years, these entrance exams have been coordinated by the Ministry of Education, but entrance requirements are decided independently by each university.
+The majority of universities in Hanoi are public, while in years a number of private universities have begun operation.
+Thăng Long University was founded in 1988 by Vietnamese mathematics professors in Hanoi and France.